Community & Economic Development

-Downtown Occupancy in the Square Proper (Cherry to Pinckney Streets) has increased to 75%; up from 67% just over a year ago.
+Downtown Occupancy in the Square Proper (Cherry to Pinckney Streets) has increased to 75%; up from 67% about 18 months ago.
 (In the broader Downtown area the occupancy rate is at 75%; at 70% a year ago)

 2: Opera House Restoration